rohithsowmithra/Coffee-Shop/frontend/README.md

 >_tip_: **npm i** is shorthand for **npm install**

-## Required Tasks

-### Configure Enviornment Variables

-Ionic uses a configuration file to manage environment variables.
-These variables ship with the transpiled software and should not include secrets.

-- Open `./src/environments/environments.ts` and ensure each variable reflects the system you stood up for the backend.

 ## Running Your Frontend in Dev Mode

 Ionic ships with a useful development server which detects changes and transpiles as you work.
 The application is then accessible through the browser on a localhost port.
-To run the development server, cd into the `frontend` directory and run:
+To run the development server, run below command:

 ```bash
 ionic serve